nukopy/dotfiles/README.md

+# nukopy's dotfiles repository

-My dotfiles repository on OS X(macOS) to get my work environment ready in just a few moments.
+Dotfiles repository for OSX(macOS) to get my work environment ready in just a few moments.

+This repository is inspired by [hiramekun/dotfiles](https://github.com/hiramekun/dotfiles).

 ## Start